ellailan/pm/prompts.md

 I want to connect this to a Supabase database.
 How do I do it?

 **Result:**
-- Installed Supabase dependencies (@supabase/supabase-js, @supabase/ssr)
+- Installed Supabase dependencies (`@supabase/supabase-js`, `@supabase/ssr`)
-- Created environment variable configuration (.env.local.example)
+- Created environment variable configuration (`.env.local.example`)
-- Set up Supabase client in src/lib/supabase/client.ts
+- Set up the Supabase client in `src/lib/supabase/client.ts`
-- Created complete database schema in src/lib/supabase/schema.sql
+- Created the complete database schema in `src/lib/supabase/schema.sql`
 - Updated TeamContext to use Supabase for all team member operations
 - Updated TicketContext to use Supabase for all ticket operations
 - Added loading and error states to both contexts
-- Created SUPABASE_SETUP.md guide with step-by-step instructions
+- Created `SUPABASE_SETUP.md` guide with step-by-step instructions
-- All CRUD operations now connected to Supabase database
+- All CRUD operations now connected to the Supabase database
-- Proper field name mapping between frontend and database
+- Implemented proper field name mapping between the frontend and the database
-- Note: User needs to run SQL schema in Supabase dashboard and configure .env.local with their credentials
+- Note: the user needs to run the SQL schema in the Supabase dashboard and configure `.env.local` with their credentials

 ## Prompt 20 — Fix Runtime Error & Install Supabase